kthohr/optim/docs/source/box_constraints.rst

 using a smooth, invertible mapping :math:`g: X \to \mathbb{R}^d`.

-OptimLib uses allows the user to specify upper and lower bounds for each element of the input vector, :math:`x_j \in [a_j, b_j]`, and uses the following specification for :math:`g`:
+OptimLib allows the user to specify upper and lower bounds for each element of the input vector, :math:`x_j \in [a_j, b_j]`, and uses the following specification for :math:`g`:

 .. math::